nymacro/tentcl/README.md

 # Tentcl
 Tentcl is a small hand-parsed Tcl interpreter.
 This project was undertaken to better my understanding of the parsing and interpretation of programming languages.

+It is an old project which was started in 2006.
 It is by no means complete, nor is it well-written -- it is more of a toy than something useful.
+It is extremely and inefficient in its execution, uses only lexical variables, and does not support much of the syntax of the Tcl language.

+It is online for historical purposes only; although, in my opinion, the code is rather neatly written.
+But I am biased.

 For license details, see LICENSE